CADGE or CEDGE Dialect. Beg, borrow, but not steal, that would be wrong.

 CHONG Dialect.
 (With thanks to @pottrays for the idea)

 CHONNOCK Dialect.
 Turnip.
-Necessary ingredient in lobby.
+Possible (and some would say essential) ingredient in lobby.
+Also a substitute for a pumpkin for carving towards the end of October each year.
 Sometimes CHANNOCK but not often.
 TRUE STORY - My old boss, Fred Read, at Wedgwoods, Barlaston, in 1968, told me about his time as a lad when he went to the pictures on Saturday morning to see the 'penny rush' films.
 Times were bad and people were so very poor.
 They didn't have the money for the luxury of sweets or ice creams but they did have vegetables.
 One day he was sitting there enjoying a film 'and was hit on the back erv me yed with a chonnock!'

 CHOPS Dialect.
 "Hers got some chops on her."
 Talks too much.
 On and on about nothing in particular.
 Without going anywhere in the conversation and without developing a story but talking endlessly without a meaning to what is being said.
 On and on it goes without letting else in on the conversation, creating a true boredom amongst those listening but without knowing that this would be the outcome.
 Getting carried away, 'chopsing' along endlessly repeating the story or particular words without listening to anyone else present.
 Been there done that, got the tea shirt.
 Knowing everything about everything and everyone else is wrong in the opinion of thee one who is chopsing.
 Have you heard the one about is a typical way of starting but not necessarily.
 Do you get the drift?